intel-analytics/ipex-llm/python/llm/example/GPU/QLoRA-FineTuning/alpaca-qlora/README.md

 ## 3. Finetune

 Here, we provide example usages on different models and different hardwares.
-Please refer to the appropriate script based on your device:
+Please refer to the appropriate script based on your model and device:

 ### 3.1 Llama2 series
 <details><summary>Show LLaMA2-7B example</summary>